Logan-Fouts/CCal_V2/GettingStarted.md

 2. **Insert & Power On**
     - Safely eject the SD card and put it in your Pi Zero.
     - Power on the Pi and wait for it to connect to your network.
+    - **Note:** The first boot can take a while as the Pi sets itself up and connects to WiFi.
+Be patient—it may take several minutes.
     - *(Tip: You can use the `ping` command to check when the device is online.)*

 3. **Access the Web Interface**